-From 1 November 2016, the way that we decide whether a case should be referred to a Practice Committee is changing.
-From this date, cases will no longer be referred to the Investigating Committee for a decision, but will instead be considered by the Case Examiners.
+Since 1 November 2016, the way that we decide if a case should be referred to a Practice Committee changed.
+From that date, cases were no longer referred to the Investigating Committee for a decision, but instead have been considered by the case examiners.

-The Case Examiners are appointed GDC staff members with a statutory duty to make decisions at the conclusion of an investigation.
-Each case is considered by a pair of Case Examiners (one lay and one a dentist or dental care professional) who review all relevant evidence obtained during our investigation, including any evidence provided by the registrant in question or the informant.
+The case examiners are appointed GDC staff members with a statutory duty to make decisions.
+Case examiners take over the case after casework have looked into the concern and referred the matter for more in depth consideration.
+Each case is considered by a pair of case examiners, one lay and one a dentist or dental care professional.
+They review all the relevant evidence gathered by casework, including any evidence provided by the registrant or the informant.

 whether there is a real prospect of the facts, as alleged being found proved, and if so,